Native Think is not affiliated with, endorsed by, or sponsored by Google. As Gemini can make mistakes, take time to double check results.

 Ask Gemini (by providing the text): "I am studying this sonnet by Shakespeare.
 Please perform a basic textual analysis.
 Identify the central theme, the main metaphors used, and explain the structure of the Italian sonnet form as it applies to this poem."

-We encourage you to use Gemini as a new kind of research tool.
+Think of Gemini as a new kind of research tool.
 Ask it to "act as the philosopher Kant and debate the Categorical Imperative with me," or "compare the leadership styles of two historical figures based on their letters," or "identify the primary symbols in a short story by Flannery O'Connor."
 It’s a way to generate new questions and approach classic texts with a fresh perspective.

-Here at Gemini: Academics, you can expect:
+Gemini: Academics, you can expect:

 Strategies for leveraging Gemini in research, writing, and study.